lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-2.md

 - Establish another AWS Direct Connect connection and private virtual interface in the same AWS region as VPC-1.
 ```

-> AWS VPN: Securely access your network resources (by establishing a secure and private tunnel from your network or device to the AWS Cloud.)
+> [!NOTE] AWS VPN: Securely access your network resources (by establishing a secure and private tunnel from your network or device to the AWS Cloud.)
 >
 > - AWS Site-to-Site VPN: AWS managed VPN services
 > - AWS Client VPN: client-based managed VPN service

-> AWS Direct Connect: Dedicated network connection to AWS (from your on-premises network)
+> [!NOTE] AWS Direct Connect: Dedicated network connection to AWS (from your on-premises network)

 ### 16